Top Performers Use or Have Sales Playbooks

 HINT: even if you skim through this sales playbook or any of the variety of sales playbooks out there, you’ll find one or two areas you can get your people talking to each other about how to address major issues, discussing best practices, getting new customer revenue … you will have taken a great first step.

-The following is a shortlist of the 10 typical sales and marketing challenges we help our clients face and overcome no matter the industry or size.
+The following is a shortlist of the 10 more specific sales and marketing challenges we help our clients face and overcome no matter the industry or size.

 - We aren’t really sure who our most IDEAL client is.